freehaha/slate/source/includes/_data.md

     ]
 }
 ```
-This endpoint retrieves an DataSourceSchema.
+This endpoint retrieves a DataSourceSchema.

 ### HTTP Request